Sneakad/Storz/README.md

 cd Storz/client
 # Install the dependencies
 npm install
+# Enter into the p2p directory
+cd Storz/p2p
+# Install the dependencies
+npm install
 # Enter into the server directory
 cd Storz/server
 # Install the dependencies